micklto/capstone/README.md

 kubectl describe pod <podname>
 shows cni not installed
 ````
+- install prerequisites for kubernetes ansible module on master nodes
+- copy of deployment goes to /home/ubuntu/deploy/deploy/*.yaml.
+It should go under root I think
 - backup etcd
 - Do we need to install the metrics server ??????????
 - Create autoscaling of app